-Rome remains a top destination for foodies, and has more dining diversity today than ever.
-Many of its trattorie haven’t changed their menus in a quarter of a century, but there’s an increasing number of creative eateries with chefs willing to experiment and revisit tradition to embrace modernity.
+Rome remains a top destination for food lovers and today offers more dining diversity than ever.
+Though many of its trattorie haven’t changed their menus in a quarter of a century (for better or worse), the city has an increasing number of creative spots with chefs willing to revisit tradition.

-Restaurants generally serve lunch between 1 and 2:30pm, and dinner between about 8 and 10:30pm.
+Restaurants generally serve lunch between 12:30 and 2:30pm, and dinner between 7:30 and 10:30pm.
 At all other times, most restaurants are closed—though a new generation is moving toward all-day dining, with a limited service at the “in-between” time of mid-afternoon.

-If you have your heart set on any of these establishments below, we seriously recommend reserving ahead of arrival.
-Hot tables go quickly, especially on high-season weekends—often twice: once for the early dining tourists, and then again by locals, who dine later, typically around 9pm.
+If you have your heart set on any of these places below, we seriously recommend reserving ahead of arrival.
+Hot tables go quickly, especially on high-season weekends—often twice: once for the early-dining tourists, and then again by locals, who dine later, typically around 9pm.

-A servizio (tip or service charge) is almost always added to your bill, or included in the price.
-Sometimes it is marked on the menu as pane e servizio (bread, cover charge, and service).
-You can of course leave extra if you wish—a couple of euros as a token.
-Don’t go overboard on the tipping front, and watch out for sharp practices.
-More than once we have overheard waitstaff telling foreign tourists that service wasn’t included, when the menu clearly stated (in Italian) that it was.
+A servizio (tip or service charge) is almost always added to your bill or included in the price.
+Sometimes it is marked on the menu as coperto e servizio or pane e coperto (bread, cover charge, and service).
+You can leave extra if you wish—a couple of euros as a token—but in general, big tipping is not the norm here.
+If you have any questions about an item on your bill, don’t hesitate to ask for an explanation.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.